Since the site can be a bit confusing

 However, you should remember that paying a traffic ticket is equivalent to entering a guilty plea for a traffic infraction.

-At the very least, research the consequences of paying a traffic ticket, such as increased insurance premiums and the DMV adding demerit or negative points to your license.
+At the very least, you should research the consequences of a traffic ticket before you choose to pay, such as increased insurance premiums and the DMV adding demerit or negative points to your license.

 How to Pay a Virginia Traffic Ticket Online in 7 Steps